Do Go On - 361 - The Hollywood Bandit

 So sorry, Nathan.

-every yeah so maybe it has to be the only thing that I've got against it is I love them all.
+The only thing that I've got against it is I love them all.

 They're like my children.